 Is the backstory ‘backstory’ -or does my present story start in the wrong place?

 If the narration of your first chapter wanders back to specific past events the reader needs to know about -and narrates these in past tense- you risk confusing the reader with a past and a present story, neither of which they can properly grasp.
 You also risk the reader getting bored with what reads as an interruption to the present story and so skipping over the backstory.
 (Because if the backstory mattered, surely it would be the present scene?
-As a reader, I find a past event narrated in past has no immediacy or tension, so to be blunt, I have no interest in persevering with reading about it.
+As a reader, I find a past event narrated in past tense has no immediacy or tension, so to be blunt, I have no interest in persevering with reading about it.

 If you keep writing full paragraphs about a key event prior to the current story -that prior event might need to be your opening scene, narrated as the present story, so it neither bores, nor confuses the reader as they try to get orientated in the present story.